 The mid-range frequency is the sweet spot for most acoustic guitars, and Honduran Mahogany is a mid-range powerhouse.
 It’s also prized for volume, balance and articulation, making it one of the best all around tonewoods there is.
 Honduran Mahogany yields a crisp fundamental sound, with a pleasing bloom of mid-range overtones.
 This makes for a very clean and direct sound, that is described as focused, dry, woody, and warm.

 East Indian Rosewood – Dalbergia latifolia

-Indian rosewood has an extremely high velocity of sound and a broad range of overtones.
-All rosewoods have strongly pronounced low overtones, which help create a complex bottom end that imparts an overall darkness of tone to the instrument.
+Indian rosewood has an extremely high velocity of sound and a broad dynamic range.
+All rosewoods have strongly pronounced low overtones which help create a complex bottom end that imparts an overall darkness of tone to the instrument.
 Strong mids and highs serve to reinforce overtones generated by the top, contributing to a fatness of tone in the upper registers.